mazzyy/RaynMaker.Portfolio/docs/Backlog.md

     (similar to account report)
   - add overview on disposals per year

-- sanity checks
-  - value is never negative - the event type defines whether it has to be substracted or summed up

 - refactor core positions logic
   - move to dedicated interactor and make buy and sell methods public so that we can test individually

 - anual roi actually is no simple math average ...

-- fix anual fee in benchmark

 - show negative numbers in red

-- test and impl event invariants (e.g. cannot sell more than i have)

 - refactor to EventSourcing and CQRS with agents